 “The world of fashion has changed a lot.
 When I started, we waited six months to show a collection.
 Now with online sales and social networks, the dynamics are brutal.
 I’m now enjoying interior design a lot more.
 Soon I will launch my collection of candles and, now that I have a daughter of a year and a half, maybe a line for children,” the designer says.

-Matthew has just started a project in Deià.
+Matthew decided to start a project in Deià.
 Nama Restaurant – owned by German Namali Schleberger (head of stage and production design for the television show ‘Got Talent’ in Britain and the USA) and the German cycling champion Linus Gerdemann – has decided to extend its offer with Nama Bar.
-A luscious sushi-cocktail-bar that will be decorated by Matthew Williamson with his characteristic colours and prints, walls painted with flamingos, parrots, and peacock feathers, as well as velvet armchairs and vintage lamps.
+A luscious sushi-cocktail-bar that has been decorated by Matthew Williamson with his characteristic colours and prints, walls painted with flamingos, parrots, and peacock feathers, as well as velvet armchairs and vintage lamps.
 “Nama Bar is a project born of a friendship.
 It’s sexy, bohemian, eclectic and different, with the feeling of a private club,” says the designer.
 In this adventure, chef Bonnie, born in Singapore, and her partner and sommelier Arantxa Orduña-Galán are also involved.

 And it is only a year ago that Williamson stepped on the island for the first time.
 “Mallorca is a great discovery for me.
 I bought a house on Deià’s main street.
 It is perfect for resting, but also a very inspiring place with its impressive nature, where my work always comes from.
 I had only the concept of Magaluf in my head but have now discovered so many different facets of Mallorca that I already spend half of the year here.